Saydemr/PIWORKS/README.md

 To run the jar file please write java -jar ./PIWORKS.jar < input.txt in the same directory with jar file.

-Remember to check your java PATH variable whether if it is correctly set.
+Remember to check your java PATH variable whether it is correctly set.